Haar-type stochastic Galerkin formulations for hyperbolic systems with Lipschitz continuous flux function: Haar-type stochastic Galerkin formulations

 that allows to approximate any square-integrable function~\cite[Th.~5.1,~Th.~5.2]{Resnikoff1998}.
 Many classical transforms used in signal processing are Haar matrices~\cite[Ch.~8]{Pratt2007}.
 These include~Hadamard, Walsh, Chebyshev matrices and the \textbf{discrete cosine transform (DCT)} matrix~\cite[Ex.~4.7]{Resnikoff1998} with entries

-Wether a given basis leads to an eigenvalue decomposition with constant eigenvectors can be verified numerically by checking if all precomputed matrices~$\M_k$ commute~\cite[Lem.~4.1]{GersterHertyCicip2020}.
+\begin{remark} The drawback of piecewise constant expansions is the lack of spectral convergence.
+Whether a given basis leads to an eigenvalue decomposition with constant eigenvectors can be verified numerically by checking if all precomputed matrices~$\M_k$ commute~\cite[Lem.~4.1]{GersterHertyCicip2020}.
 This allows also for an extension to piecewise linear functions.
 More precisely, the domain~$\Xi\coloneqq[0,1]$ can be partitioned into~$N\in\mathbb{N}$ subdomains

 The $L^2(\Xi)$-scaled orthogonal piecewise functions are

 Since the supports of~$\psi_{k,i}$ and $\psi_{\ell,i}$ are disjoint for $k\neq\ell$, the stochastic Galerkin matrix has the block diagonal structure